hmsayar/spoti-frontend/README.md

 ## Note

 While developing this project, my primary focus was on learning and exploring React.js, which led to implementing a wide range of features.
 As a result, some parts of the codebase may not be optimally implemented.
-I see this project as a representation of my learning journey, and I'm continually working on refining the codebase and improving my skills.
+I'm continually working on refining the codebase and improving my skills.